 Swift was something of a self promoter, taking every opportunity of provoking the establishment, and would readily have seen the publicity that the release of this pamphlet would generate.

 It was becoming clear that sentiment around the charge that Williams had faced was beginning to turn in his favour.
-Possibly because of Swift’s pamphlet; he was very vocal in claiming that it was, Twelve Judges met on the 10th November at the Serjeants Hall to consider the matter.
+Possibly because of Swift’s pamphlet, he was very vocal in claiming that it was.
+Twelve Judges met on the 10th November at the Serjeants Inn on Chancery Lane to consider the matter.
 They decided that the felony charge of damaging clothing was untenable and that Williams should be retried under the misdemeanour charge of willfully and maliciously cutting with intent to kill.

 Williams appeared at the Old Bailey on the 8th December and was discharged of the felony by Judge Ashurst, with a new trial for the misdemeanour to take place.